 I have recently written more about the differences in the development of digital health applications.

 WANT TO TURN YOUR CONCEPT INTO A SUCCESSFUL DIGITAL HEALTH BUSINESS?

-- We have been building software for 12 years now.
-Most of that time we were developing healthcare & FemTech apps, e.g. Elvie Pump, Mystery Vibe and Elvie Trainer.
-Currently, we’re working on other healthcare projects that we cannot yet reveal.
+We have been building software for 13 years now.
+Most of that time we were developing, healthcare & FemTech apps, e.g. Elvie Pump, Mystery Vibe and Elvie Trainer.
+Currently, we’re working on other digital health and MedTech projects that we cannot yet reveal.